voidauth/voidauth/README.md

 ## What is VoidAuth

 VoidAuth is an open-source SSO authentication and user management provider that sits in front of your self-hosted applications.
-Methods of authentication include OpenID Connect (OIDC) for your apps that support it, and Proxy ForwardAuth (ProxyAuth) for those that don't.
-The web interface aims to provide a professional and customizable authentication experience.
+The goal of VoidAuth is to be easy-to-use for admins and end-users, supporting nice-to-have features like passkeys, user invitation, self-registration, email support, and more!

 Key Features: